-* FauxDeath: [[spoiler:In ''The Poison Belt'', the eponymous region of space contains a gas that apparently kills everyone on Earth; even Professor Challenger, who had predicted the phenomenon, is only able to stave off the inevitable for himself and a few friends for a little while so they can observe the phenomenon.
-In the end, however, it turns out the gas only rendered everyone unconscious until Earth moved out of it again, and the only actual deaths were those caused by the traffic accidents, etc. that resulted from everybody losing consciousness.]]
+* FauxDeath: [[spoiler:In ''The Poison Belt'', the eponymous region of space contains an ether that apparently kills everyone on Earth; even Professor Challenger, who had predicted the phenomenon, is only able to stave off the inevitable for himself and a few friends for a little while so they can observe the phenomenon.
+In the end, however, it turns out the ether only rendered everyone unconscious until Earth moved out of it again, and the only actual deaths were those caused by the traffic accidents, etc. that resulted from everybody losing consciousness.]]

-* GeniusLoci: Earth itself in "When the World Screamed".
+* GeniusLoci: Earth itself is revealed to be a single, massive organism in "When the World Screamed".

 * HugeGuyTinyGirl: The Professor and his wife.

 * RememberTheNewGuy: The Professor's daughter Enid.
 She appears without warning in ''The Land of Mist'' with no prior indication of her existence.
-One would she would at least warrant a mention in ''The Poison Belt'', when the characters are discussing their loved ones who are apparently dead or dying.
+One would assume she'd at least warrant a mention in ''The Poison Belt'', when the characters are discussing their loved ones who are apparently dead or dying.